I had an older post about ruby and slop but that’s with Slop 3 which is basically locked to Ruby 1.9.

 when switching contexts.
 When I switch to java or node or go or python, I have no idea

 what those communities’ standards are.
-I rely on what unix expects: dash h.
+I rely on what unix expects: dash aitch.

-I also disagree with the slop readme example because figuring out how to handle -h for help
+I disagree also with this example because figuring out how to handle -h for help

 is the most confusing thing about using slop because you have to use exceptions

 Let’s write a wrapper program called What the Fi? for our Internet connection.